dev-akash-sarker/advanced-javascript-and-oop/readme.md

 # Advanced Concept

-## Closures
+## Curriying

-- A closure is the combination of a function bundled together with references to its surrounding state.
-Clousures are created every time a function is created, at function creation time.
+- Currying is a process in a functional programing in which we transform a function with multiple arguments into a sequence of nesting functions that take one argumet at a time

+- function(a,b,c) is transformed to f(a)(b)(c)